Roads

 We were grateful to have a National Highway officers on the project board for our Strategic Investment Plan, as they provided great insights into potential key road schemes, and ensuring the objectives were fairly weighted.

-We will continue to support National Highways and monitor the outcome of the Road Investment Strategy as it transitions from Roads Period 2 to Roads Period 3 this financial year.
-And we will review potential opportunities as and when new road strategies emerge, such as the M4 to Dorset Coast Strategic Study.
+We will continue to support National Highways and monitor the outcome of the newly published Road Investment Strategy (March 2026).
+And we will review potential opportunities as and when new road strategies emerge as well as taking forward the M4 to Dorset Coast Strategic Study.